Holika Dahan story: Why Holika Dahan?

 The burning of Holi is celebrated in the memory of devotee Prahlad.
 During the period of Lord Shri Krishna, colour was added to this festival and it was celebrated like a festival.
 So let's listen to the story of devotee Prahlad .

-He was given poison, he was attacked with a sword, released in front of poisoners, wanted to be crushed under the feet of elephants, thrown down from the mountain, but by the grace of God,not even a hair of Prahlad was spared.
-Then Hiranyakashipu called his sister Holika and asked her to take Prahlad and sit in the fire so that he could be burnt to ashes.
+He was given poison, he was attacked with a sword, released in front of poisoners, wanted to be crushed under the feet of elephants, thrown down from the mountain, but By the grace of God, not a single hair of Prahllad was spared.

 Only then, moving forward with positive thinking, like Prahlad, will you become eligible for God's grace.